 Because other parts of the program from England made sense, I decided to try resting every afternoon.
 After some experimentation, I determined that the most restorative rest resulted from lying down in a quiet place with my eyes closed.

-I was surprised at the results from a 15-minute rest.
+I was surprised at the results from taking a 15-minute rest in mid-afternoon.
 Even that short break seemed to help, reducing my symptoms, increasing my stamina and making my life more stable.
-After a while I added a similar rest in late-morning as well.
+After a while I added a similar rest in late morning.